sm-da/my-awesome/README.md

 - [langchain-ai/langchainjs](https://github.com/langchain-ai/langchainjs) -
 - [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
 Dify.AI is an LLM application development platform.
 It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack required for building generative AI-native applications, including a built-in RAG engine.
 - [lencx/GPTHub](https://github.com/lencx/GPTHub) - 🔍 Discover the Best in Custom GPT at OpenAI's GPT Store – Your Adventure Begins Here!
-- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤖 Lobe Chat - an open-source, vision supported, extensible, high-performance chat client.
-It supports one-click free deployment of your private ChatGPT/LLM web application.
+- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤖 Lobe Chat - an open-source, high-performance chatbot framework that supports speech synthesis, multimodal, and extensible Function Call plugin system.
+Supports one-click free deployment of your private ChatGPT/LLM web application.
 - [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome) - Github Actions for automatically generating the personal awesome list from all of the repositories you starred.
 - [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - An open source ChatGPT UI.
 - [measuredco/puck](https://github.com/measuredco/puck) - The self-hosted drag and drop editor for React.